intertwine/flappy-bird-wasm/README.md

 - The bird automatically falls due to gravity
 - Press SPACE or click to make the bird flap upward
+- Downward speed is capped so beginners can maintain control
 - Navigate through pipes to score points
 - Each point increases the difficulty by 5%
 - Game ends if the bird hits a pipe or the ground